EventStore/EventStore/docs/server/quick-start/upgrade-guide.md

 You can also download the package files for each platform from our [website](https://www.eventstore.com/downloads).

-There is no longer a distinction between the open-source (OSS) and commercial version of EventStoreDB.
+There is no longer a distinction between the open-source (OSS) and commercial versions of EventStoreDB.
 This unified release is licensed under [ESLv2](https://github.com/EventStore/EventStore/blob/master/LICENSE.md), meaning that anyone can access and use it, but enterprise features are only enabled with a valid license key.

 If you have a previous version of EventStoreDB installed through PackageCloud or Chocolatey, please uninstall those versions before installing version 24.10 from Cloudsmith.

 ## Should you upgrade?

-Version 24.10 is currently in preview and running it in production is not supported.

-We recommend trying the 24.10 preview if you are interested in any of the [new features](./whatsnew.md) coming in the official 24.10 LTS release.
+We recommend upgrading if you are interested in any of the [new features](./whatsnew.md) in the 24.10 LTS release.
+Also, please note with the release of 24.10, versions 24.2 and 24.6 are no longer supported.
+Users of these versions should upgrade to 24.10.

 ## Upgrade procedure